DEVS-MARKET/AntiLogout-Minecraft-Plugin/README.md

 #### Functions

 - **Escape Protection:** The plugin reacts to attempts to leave the game during combat.
+- **Commands Protection:** The plugin disables the ability to use commands for the player during fight, the player can use commands from the whitelist.
 - **Customization:** The plugin's configuration allows you to freely configure the combat time, appearance and display time of various information

 #### Project Suppot